Towards a replicator dynamics model of age structured populations: Introduction

+Now we focus on age structured models (age classes will be indexed by superscripts).
+The classical approach to the modelling of age structured populations is related to Bernadelli-Lewis-Leslie matrices (Bernadelli 1941, Lewis 1942, Leslie 1945, Charlesworth 1994, Caswell 2001), following the matrix equation:

+where there are $m+1$ age classes, $n^{i}$ is the size of the $i$th age class and $f^{i}$ is fertility and $s^{i}$ is survival, respectively, in this class.
+Thus $n^{0}(t+1)=\sum_{i}n^{i}(t)f^{i}$ and the transition between subsequent age classes is $n^{i}(t+1)=s^{i-1}n^{i-1}(t)$.
+When the time unit equals the time step between age classes the above system is a good model of age structure.
 This age-structured growth model suggests a steady-state, or stable, age-structure and growth rate.
-The growth rate can be calculated from characteristic polynomial of the Leslie Matrix called the Euler-Lotka equation:
+The growth rate can be calculated from the characteristic polynomial of the Bernadelli-Lewis-Leslie Matrix called the Euler-Lotka equation\ (Caswell 2001):